The ancestors of the Raincorn family come from the ancient Scottish kingdom of Dalriada. The family name comes from the personal name Randolph,

 Early Notables of the Raincorn family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Raincorn Notables in all our PDF Extended History products and printed products wherever possible.
+Alexander Ramkins (c.1672-1719) was a Scottish adherent of James II, born...
+Another 31 words (2 lines of text) are included under the topic Early Raincorn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Raincorn family to Ireland